RavinduRB/Python-Calculator-Application/README.md

 This app is created using Python programming language.
-Addition, subtraction, multiplication, and division can be done easily using this app.
+This app can easily do addition, subtraction, multiplication, and division.